kenneally15/SpotifyMixer/README.md

 # Spotify Genre Mixer

-A web application that recommends songs based on a combination of two genres using Spotify's API.
+A web application that recommends songs based on a combination of two music genres using Spotify's API.

 ## Setup Instructions